The Geometric Increase in Population

 Thus, the stock of partridges, grouse, and hares on any large estate depends chiefly on the destruction of vermin.

-If not one head of game were shot during the next twenty years in England, and, at the same time, if no vermin were destroyed, there would, in all probability, be less game than at present, although hundreds of thousands of game animals are now annually killed.
+If such game animals were not hunted in the next 20 years in England and no vermin were destroyed, there would be less of such game animals than at present, even if hundreds of thousands of game animals are now annually hunted.

 I estimated that the winter of 1854-55 destroyed 4/5 of the birds in my own grounds.